 Truckload (TL) shipping and less-than-truckload (LTL) shipping are each pretty straightforward to define.
 If your shipment takes up the entire capacity of a tractor-trailer or you want a dedicated truck just for your shipment, TL shipping is the way to go.
 If your shipment is too large for a parcel carrier but doesn’t need the entire capacity of one truck, LTL shipping is your preferred choice.

 As a rule of thumb, LTL shipping is best for shipments weighing anywhere from 150 to 15,000 pounds.
 In TL shipping, most ideals for shipments weigh over 15,000 pounds or you have more than 10 pallets to ship at the same time.

 Think of LTL shipping as a rideshare for your freight.
 It will be on the truck with other people’s shipments, sharing space.
 Think of TL shipping as your heavy freight’s personal vehicle.Get an LTL or TL Freight Quote

 The biggest difference between full truckload and less-than-truckload shipping is how they determine the cost of shipping for each service.
 The typical shipment characteristics come into play for both services, namely weight, location, and any additional shipping services.
 But TL and LTL still have major differences.

 For LTL shipments, rates are regulated by the National Motor Freight Traffic Association (NMFTA).
-They issue National Motor Freight Classification (NMFC) freight class codes to simplify the pricing process for carriers and to ensure customers receive unbiased pricing.
+They issue National Motor Freight Classification (NMFC) codes to simplify the pricing process for carriers and to ensure customers receive unbiased pricing.
 There are numerous factors that affect LTL freight rates.